(EDIT: This article was updated in May 2016)

 That means, using my sample destinations, you will receive the equivalent of 60,000 bonus Avios (£300 value – 40,000 from the upgrade voucher and 20,000 from the 2-4-1) plus 18,000 Avios for spending £12,000 on the American Express card.
 That is a total of 78,000 Avios which I value at 0.75p.
 Deduct the £140 annual fee and the benefits are worth £445 on £12,000 of spending, or 3.7%.

-Honourable mention, hotel category – IHG Rewards Club Premium Visa card
+Honourable mention, hotel category – IHG Rewards Club Premium Visa card (temporarily suspended for new applications)

 The premium version of the IHG Rewards Club card gives you a voucher when you spend £10,000 for a free night in ANY IHG Rewards Club property.
 I am assuming you use this somewhere expensive, such as the InterContinental in London, Paris, Hong Kong, New York etc for a £250 room.
 (I used my last one at the InterContinental New York Times Square.)